 - Hyperpigmentation- mainly on the face and thighs

-Stage 1 Whipple's disease can last for several years, up to a decade.
-Doctors prescribe treatment based on the patient's complaints, give temporary relief to the patient, but the infection continues to develop.
+Stage 1 Whipple’s disease can last several years, up to a decade.
+Doctors prescribe treatment based on the patient’s complaints and temporarily relieve the patient, but the infection continues to develop.

 At the onset of stage 2, the disease affects the digestive system.
 A patient may experience: